I Hate Sitting Still, So Active Meditation Has Changed My Life

 Keep reading to see some of our favorite alternative meditation methods.

 Sitting still requires quiet observation of your surroundings, and walking meditation takes that same idea and puts it in motion: Going out into the world and simply soaking in your environment is a really great way to relax and be mindful.
-Case in point: The Japanese art of "forest bathing"—which simply involves talking a stroll in the woods—has health and mood-boosting abilities backed up by science.
+Case in point: The Japanese art of "forest bathing," or shinrin-yoku—which simply involves talking a stroll in the woods—has health- and mood-boosting abilities backed up by science.
 Being surrounded by nature is ideal since it's a peaceful, grounding atmosphere, but just exploring a quiet neighborhood or park works well too.
+This happens to be my favorite form of meditation (and hiking is one of my go-to workouts for this reason).

 To be clear, it doesn't have to be Buddhist chanting or relaxing spa music.
 Doesn't listening to your favorite song make you feel better no matter what?
 When my mind is racing in a million directions, I like to listen to a record from start to finish and try to really listen to the lyrics.
 Channeling my thoughts into this one aspect is like the musical equivalent of focusing on my breath.
 (And though my dad always insisted that listening to music while working was "terrible" for my concentration when I was growing up, just the opposite is true.)